Great Pacific Garbage Patch: Misconceptions

+Further contrary to popular belief, the Great Pacific Garbage Patch cannot be seen from space.

+The "island" characterization has appeared in media coverage of the patch.
+In 2010, Vice published an article titled "Garbage Island: The Vortex Where Our Stuff Goes To Not Really Die", which described the Great Pacific Garbage Patch as a "Texas-sized" island of junk and referred to a "gigantic floating island of refuse".

+In a 2016 article for Slate, Daniel Engber discussed the misconception that the Great Pacific Garbage Patch is a giant floating island of garbage and described how the image differs from the actual nature of the marine debris accumulation.

+In 2018, Vice reported on photographer Chris Jordan's search for the supposed island and his discovery that it did not exist in the form of a single island.

 Environmental effects

 In 2010, a conference at the Institute of Electrical and Electronics Engineers (IEEE) argued that whilst the patch posed a threat to the living conditions of mankind, it was controllable.
 In a conference at the IEEE in the following year, it was argued that the patch disrupts the balance of the original marine ecosystem and provides microorganisms with new biological conditions, leading to the development of a new ecosystem.

 Debris removal efforts

 Ocean Voyages Institute's Project Kaisei

 In 2009, Ocean Voyages Institute removed over 5 ST of plastic during the initial Project Kaisei cleanup initiative while testing a variety of cleanup prototype devices.
 In 2019, over a 25-day expedition, Ocean Voyages Institute set the record for largest cleanup in the garbage patch, removing over 40 MT of plastic from the ocean.
 In 2020, over the course of two expeditions, Ocean Voyages Institute again set the record for the largest cleanup removing 170 ST of plastic from the ocean.
 The first 45-day expedition removed 103 ST of plastic and the second expedition removed 67 ST of plastic from the garbage patch.
 In 2022, over the course of 2 summer expeditions, Ocean Voyages Institute removed 148 ST of plastic ghostnets, consumer items and mixed plastic debris from the garbage patch.